“Good company in a journey makes the way seem shorter.”

 - In the US and Canada, find tours by checking out guidebooks, especially those for parents who plan outings for their kids.
 Also, pick up brochures at tourist information displays at hotels, motels, and local attractions and look for attractions that include guide tours.

 - I have taken several Pink or Lavender Jeep Tours in several smaller tourist towns in the US and enjoyed them all.
-Passionate locals give the commentary, and because there are few other tourists aboard, you can ask a lot of questions and get to know the other guests well.
+Passionate locals give the commentary, and because there are few other tourists aboard, you can ask many questions and get to know the other guests well.

 Finding Great Guided Day Walking Tours

 - However, I have found that walking tours provide a better tour experience than any bus or harbor cruise tours.
 Many cities have fantastic short walking tours that will give you a better sense of the city’s history and culture.